Alpha0-1/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task-11:The code counts the number of directories and sub-directories using the find command which relies on the type option.
 The path option is also utilised.
 Task-12:ls -t . | head is the command used where the -t flag sorts the newest file by modification time and head specifies to list the first 10.
 Task-13: sort | uniq -u creates the stated conditions.
 Uniq command has been used to omit repeated lines
+Task-14: grep/egrep is used to print lines that match patterns